Trains to Plymouth

 The Family Friends railcard gives a saving of 60% for children and up to a 1/3 on adults for up to 4 adults and 4 children.

-The Senior Railcard is another of the railcard family which is for over 60year olds and is only £70 for three years instead of renewing your railcard annually.
+The Senior Railcard is is for over 60s and is only £70 for three years.

-Disabled passengers are able to have a discount with a Disabled Persons Railcard where on most trains they save 1/3 off the price.
+Disabled passengers can get a Disabled Persons Railcard and save 1/3 off the price of tickets.

-There are other types of passengers railcards including a discount card for 16-25 yr olds plus a travel discount card for 26-30 yr olds and a Network Railcard to use on most trains.
+There are other types of railcards available including a 16-25 railcard card, a 26-30 railcard and a Network Railcard to use on most trains.

-Check out the Railcard website for more new or updated information or buy them from your local station.
+You can check out the Railcard website for more information or buy railcards from a train station ticket office.